Skip to content

 Based on Hill’s quote, the first step is to answer the questions raised earlier.
 What do you want to succeed at and why?
 Take time and think carefully about these questions.
 Determine exactly what success is to you.
 Imagine it and see it clearly.

-2. Canfield and Hansen put projection notes all over the place, even in the bathroom.
-This is a visualization technique and you can also use images or objects to help with your projection.
+2. Canfield and Hansen put projection notes everywhere, even in the bathroom.
+This is a visualization technique; you can also use images or objects to help with your projection.

-You can use Post-Its, you can type or write your goals out in big letters on a sheet of paper and paste it somewhere that you’ll see it throughout the day.
-By your computer should work.
-You might put it in a plastic sheet protector – it’ll last longer.
+You can use Post-Its or write your goals out in big letters on a sheet of paper and paste it somewhere that you’ll see throughout the day.
+Having these reminders by your computer should work.
+You might put it in a plastic sheet protector; it’ll last longer.

 3. Create a realistic writing and marketing plan.
 Again, you will need to make it detailed.
 List the steps needed to go from point A to point B?

 TIP: Include learning the ropes as part of your plan.
-Learn the craft of writing and learn and test marketing strategies to find those that will work for you.
+Learn the craft of writing.
+You should also learn and test marketing strategies to find those that will work for you.

 4. Give yourself a timeline.
 Don’t leave your success plan open-ended.
 State when you will achieve the success you want.
-It may be six months, it may be a year, just be sure to be realistic.
+It may be six months or a year; just be sure to be realistic.
 Make it doable.
 This will help keep you on track.

 5. Don’t just talk-the-talk.
 You must walk-the-walk.
-This means do the work.
+This means doing the work.
 Take the action steps necessary to attain your objective.
 Go into it realistically, knowing it will take time and effort.

 6. Keep positive.
 Reign yourself in when needed.
 No matter how positive you are, there will be times when negativity rears its head.
 Simply stop it in its tracks.
 Push negative thoughts aside and replace them with positive thoughts and affirmations.
 Let positive thinking permeate all your thoughts and actions.